Carrioli/Dynamic-Programming/README.md

 # Dynamic-Programming
-Programming assignment to learn more about the Dynamic Programming paradigm.
+Programming assignment intended to teach more about the Dynamic Programming paradigm.